 Given that Belgium is a small but well-connected country, planning a leisurely weekend away is never a difficult task.
 Whether you fancy dipping your toes in the North Sea, hiking through national parks, or visiting historic landmarks, there’s a mini-break to suit all interests in Belgium.
-Furthermore, the country boasts a plethora of unexplored gems to discover outside of the usual popular hotspots.
-So the next time you fancy escaping for the weekend, why not check out what else Belgium has to offer.
+Furthermore, the country boasts a plethora of unexplored gems to discover outside of the usual hotspots to visit in Belgium.
+So the next time you fancy escaping for the weekend, why not check out what else Belgium has to offer?

 Want to explore all the exciting things Belgium has to offer but on a tight budget?
 Don't worry, Groupon is here to save the day!
 There are hundreds of incredible deals and discounts to be found on the website, including reduced prices on hotels rooms, tickets to popular tourist attractions, and more throughout the country.
 So go ahead and treat yourself!

 Located in the heart of the Ardennes region in southeast Belgium, Spa is the ideal place to unwind and recharge your batteries.
 The eponymous town is famous for its numerous thermal springs, which were discovered by the Romans in the 14th century.
 Word quickly spread of the spring’s healing powers and people from all over came to drink and bathe in its legendary waters, hoping to heal their various ailments.
 The springs eventually developed into the magnificent therapy and relaxation center, Thermes de Spa.
 Today, this is one of Belgium’s most popular tourist destinations.